farid20rpushgit/TurnTable-Data-Analyst-Assessment/README.md

 ## Part 2: Industry Insight & Interpretation

-PBUY's immediate success on streaming platforms reflects the speed of digital fan engagement and release-week hype.
-By June 2022, Asake had already built significant momentum through previous releases, creating strong anticipation and first-week streaming demand.
+- PBUY's #1 debut on streaming reflects the impact of release-week demand and digital-first music consumption.
+Streaming platforms respond immediately to listener behavior, and Asake's momentum from earlier hits generated strong first-week activity driven by fans, social media conversations, and repeat plays.
+The movement from #1 to #3 in week two suggests release-week hype began to normalize as listening shifted from discovery to sustained consumption.

-The song's movement from #6 to #1 on radio demonstrates the delayed adoption cycle typical of Nigerian radio programming.
-Strong streaming performance likely validated audience demand, resulting in increased radio rotation in subsequent weeks.
+- The rise from #6 to #1 on radio reflects the slower adoption cycle of Nigerian radio programming.
+Unlike streaming platforms where demand is immediate, radio growth depends on playlist additions, presenter and DJ support, audience response, and promotional activity.
+Strong streaming performance likely validated audience demand, resulting in increased radio rotation in the following week.

-The significantly weaker TV performance compared to streaming and radio highlights structural differences in music discovery and distribution.
-Television airplay depends on video availability, playlist approvals, and scheduling, while younger Nigerian audiences increasingly discover music through streaming and social platforms.
+- The weaker TV performance (#31) compared with streaming and radio highlights differences in distribution speed and audience behavior.
+Television airplay depends on factors such as video availability, playlist approval processes, and scheduling constraints, creating a slower path to chart growth.
+It also reflects the broader shift in Nigerian music discovery toward mobile streaming and social platforms, where younger audiences typically engage with new releases first.